 Pipelines for gaseous hydrogen

 There are millions of miles of natural gas pipelines around the world.
-These pipelines transport the gas between regions, cities, or between different countries.
-Gas pipelines generally have a large diameter and use steel alloys (in the case of high pressure) or, in the case of distribution pipelines, materials such as cast iron, copper, steel, or plastic (PVC or PE).
+These pipelines transport the gas between cities, or between different countries, to supply more than just local industry with gas.
+Existing gas pipelines generally have a large diameter and use steel alloys (in the case of high pressure) or, in the case of distribution pipelines, materials such as cast iron, copper, steel, or plastic (PVC or PE).

 With increasing sustainability goals and guidelines, the use of natural gas is under pressure.
-Therefore, natural gas pipeline producers, gas producers, and governments are raising the question of whether existing infrastructures for natural gas can also be used for a more sustainable gas: green hydrogen (as pure hydrogen, or by blending hydrogen with natural gas).
+Therefore, natural gas pipeline producers, gas producers, and governments are raising the question of whether existing infrastructures for natural gas can also be used for a more sustainable gas: renewable hydrogen, also know as green hydrogen.

 Research into the best pipelines for gaseous hydrogen has been ongoing for several years, and it appears that converting natural gas pipelines into safe hydrogen networks in possible.